 The holly blue butterfly (Celastrina argiolus) is a small blue British butterfly that emerges early in spring, with a second generation on the wing in summer.

 Holly blues are known for having wildly fluctuating numbers.
 Figures released by Butterfly Conservation reveal that farmland British butterflies thrive in some years and face serious decline in others, such as in 2013 which was the first decent summer for seven years and saw an improvement in many species, including small skipper, large skipper and small tortoiseshell.
-The results, drawn from their annual Wider Countryside Butterfly Survey (WCBS), assesses how butterflies fared at 900 randomly selected locations in the UK.
+The results, drawn from their annual Wider Countryside Butterfly Survey (WCBS), assesses how butterflies fare at hundreds of randomly selected locations in the UK.
 Sometimes, however, the holly blue numbers do not bounce back as expected.

-There could be a very simple explanation for the lower numbers of holly blue butterflies last year.
-This butterfly has two generations each year and the first is very early, being seen on the wing from late March through May.
-Last spring was particularly cold and this might have been enough to depress numbers but there is another slightly less obvious possibility.
+There could be a very simple explanation for the lower numbers of holly blue butterflies in certain years.
+This butterfly species has two generations each year and the first is very early, being seen on the wing from late March through May, and a particularly cold spring might have be enough to depress numbers.
+But there is another slightly less obvious possibility.

 The holly blue butterfly has a parasite, a type of ichneumon wasp, Listrodromus nycthemerus.
 This wasp lays its egg in the caterpillar of the holly blue and the resulting grub develops inside the caterpillar feeding on its body tissue.
 Outwardly, the caterpillar develops normally and pupates as usual but from the pupa emerges an adult wasp.
 This wasp then seeks out the next generation of holly blue larvae in which to lay its eggs.